 Yet another reason to have a good roaming plan…use your phone’s map app to get where you need to go.
 If your kids are in need of a bathroom (always!) smartphone bathroom locators like SitOrSquat and Where to Wee and can help you find the closest facilities.

 History Here is a great app from A&E that highlights historical places near you.
 This might help with #8 just a little as well.

-Register with the Canadians Abroad service (it’s FREE).
+Register with the Canadians Abroad service (it’s free).
 It allows the government of Canada to notify you in case of an emergency abroad or a personal emergency at home.
 The service also enables you to receive important information before or during a natural disaster or civil unrest.
-You might as well also find out where the nearest Canadian consulate is…just in case.
+You might as well also find out where the location of the nearest Canadian consulate—just in case.
 Travel insurance is also an excellent idea.
 It’s one of those things you hope you don’t need but are darned happy you have if you (or your kids) end up having an accident or falling ill.